tddschn/langchain-utils/README.md

   -M, --merge           Merge contents of all pages before processing (default: False) -s chunk_size, --chunk-size chunk_size
-                        Chunk size when splitting transcript, also used to determine whether to split (default: 2000) -w WHAT, --what WHAT  Initial knowledge you want to insert before the PDF content in the prompt (default: the content of a PDF file)
+                        Chunk size when splitting transcript, also used to determine whether to split (default: 2000) -w WHAT, --what WHAT  Initial knowledge you want to insert before the PDF content in the prompt (default: the content of a webpage)
   -j, --javascript      Use JavaScript to render the page (default: False) -n, --dry-run         Dry run (default: False)
 ```